sarahshekeran/Impromptu1/README.md

 - service username and directory on query
 - set up public and private keys for ssh on each host for key based authentication and copy public keys to all neighbours
 - set up scp file transfer to multiple neighbours
-- collect statistics of tiem taken to connect and to transfer files
+- collect statistics of item taken to connect and to transfer files

---------What Could Not be Implemented -----------

-- interactive interface
-- parallel-ssh and parallel-scp implementation
-- reduce network traffic due to pings
-- dynamically specifying the dorectory
-- handling multiple usernames for a host
-- usage of rhosts
-- achieve fast speed scp transfer comparable to pendrive transfer
-- a way that eleminates password prompt completely for file transfer
-- Check if essid corresponds to ad-hoc in the script.
-- Change Unencrypted to WPA/PSK.
-- Handle external WiFi Adapters - change iw dev to iwconfig.

-----------Files----------------
+##Files

 init.sh			- Script to give permissions to following files.
 Main.py 		- Main code
 connect.sh 		- Script to scan for an ad-hoc. create.sh		- Create an ad-hoc.
 TimerThread.py  	- Thread Class which calls function at particular intervals. monitor.sh		- Script to fetch IPs from arp table. clear_arp.sh		- Clear arp table. clear.sh		- Script to restore previous settings and delete log files.
 Server.py 		- Python code that services the hosts username and directory Client.py 		- Python code that queries a host for its username and password send_ssh.sh 		- Script that checks whether remote login without password authentication is possible

 OUTPUT FILES
 log.txt 		- All stderr contents.
 mon_result.txt		- IPs returned from monitor.sh
 Statistics.txt		- File containing timestamped values of tiem taken to connect and to transfer files

--------To-Do--------------
-#Todo
-	#Check if essid corresponds to ad-hoc in the script.
-	#Change Unencrypted to WPA/PSK -------------> IMPORTANT
-	#Handle external WiFi Adapters - change iw dev to iwconfig.